atropos-null/LS/py120/py120_workingdoc.md

 By mastering class design, encapsulation, dunder methods, inheritance, composition, and the MRO, you can build robust and maintainable object-oriented systems in Python.
 These best practices form the foundation of professional, idiomatic Python code that is clear, flexible, and built to last.

+### Summary

+At this point, you should be familiar with the basics of OOP in Python.
+You should understand these concepts:

+* The relationship between a class and an object
+* The idea that a class groups behaviors (ie, methods)
+* The idea that an object has a state that is modeled by its instance variables

+**Object level**

+Objects do not share state with other objects, but do share behaviors.
+Put another way, the values in the objects' instance variables (states) are different, but they can call the same instance methods (behaviors) defined by the class.

+**Class level**

+Classes also have behaviors not intended for objects (class methods).

+**Inheritance**

+Subclasses can have multiple parent classes due to multiple inheritance (MI).
+We will not explore MI very much in this course, so we will mostly ignore it going forward.

+* Ignoring MI, we can say that subclasses have exactly one parent class.
+* If an explicit parent class is not defined, Python uses the object class.
+* The parent class is often called the superclass.
+* The parent class of a parent class is also a superclass of the subclass.
+All ancestor classes of a subclass are superclasses of the subclass.
+* We can use carefully constructed classes as mix-ins; this is the safe way to use MI.
+* Mix-ins aren't used for instantiating objects.
+* You should understand the method resolution order (MRO).
+* The real magic of OOP is that we can create custom objects.
+The Python core library works the same way: there are classes, and there are objects instantiated from those classes.
+When we create our own classes, you can almost think of it as adding additional functionality into the Python core library (not quite, though).

 Page Reference: [Object Oriented Programming with Python](https://launchschool.com/books/oo_python)

 [Back to the top](#top)